d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

 ## Summary

-* Text classification transforms a sequence of text of indefinite length into a category of text.
-This is a downstream application of word embedding.
+* Pretrained word vectors can represent individual tokens in a text sequence.
-* We can apply pretrained word vectors and recurrent neural networks to classify the emotions in a text.
+* Bidirectional RNNs can represent a text sequence, such as via the concatenation of its hidden states at the initial and final time steps.
+This single text representation can be transformed into categories using a fully-connected layer.

 ## Exercises

 1. Increase the number of epochs.
-What accuracy rate can you achieve on the training and testing datasets?
-What about trying to re-tune other hyperparameters?
+Can you improve the training and testing accuracies?
+How about tuning other hyperparameters?
-1. Will using larger pretrained word vectors, such as 300-dimensional GloVe word vectors, improve classification accuracy?
+1. Use larger pretrained word vectors, such as 300-dimensional GloVe embeddings.
+Does it improve classification accuracy?
-1. Can we improve the classification accuracy by using the spaCy word tokenization tool?
-You need to install spaCy: `pip install spacy` and install the English package: `python -m spacy download en`.
-In the code, first import spacy: `import spacy`.
-Then, load the spacy English package: `spacy_en = spacy.load('en')`.
+1. Can we improve the classification accuracy by using the spaCy tokenization?
+You need to install spaCy (`pip install spacy`) and install the English package (`python -m spacy download en`).
+In the code, first, import spaCy (`import spacy`).
+Then, load the spaCy English package (`spacy_en = spacy.load('en')`).
 Finally, define the function `def tokenizer(text): return [tok.text for tok in spacy_en.tokenizer(text)]` and replace the original `tokenizer` function.
-It should be noted that GloVe's word vector uses "-" to connect each word when storing noun phrases.
-For example, the phrase "new york" is represented as "new-york" in GloVe.
-After using spaCy tokenization, "new york" may be stored as "new york".
+Note the different forms of phrase tokens in GloVe and spaCy.
+For example, the phrase token "new york" takes the form of "new-york" in GloVe and the form of "new york" after the spaCy tokenization.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/392)